dortania/OpenCore-Install-Guide/extras/acpi.md

 * **Skylake-X(X299) SSDTs**: The ACPI is odd on this platform so manual work is required
 * **AWAC and RTC0 SSDTs**: 300 series intel boards will also need to figure his out(Z390 systems are most common for requiring this but some gigabyte Z370 do as well)
-* **PMC SSDT**: For fixing 300 series intel NVRAM, a prebuilt can be found here: [SSDT-PMC.aml](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-PMC.aml)
+* **PMC SSDT**: For fixing 300 series intel NVRAM, a prebuilt for `PCI0.LPCB` can be found here: [SSDT-PMC.aml](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-PMC.aml)
 * **USBX SSDT**: This is included on sample SSDTs but SSDTTime only makes the SSDT-EC part, Skylake and newer users can grab a prebuilt here: [SSDT-USBX.aml](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-USBX.aml)

 For users who don't have all the options avaible to them in SSDTTime, you can follow the "SSDTs: The long way" section.
 You can still use SSDTTime for SSDTs it support for you.